codefreak13/keleya/README.md

 > git clone https://github.com/codefreak13/keleya-pregnancy-app.git
 ##

-After cloning the app, open the app folder with your favourite IDE or code editor and install node modules by pasting and running the command below to your IDE terminal.
+After cloning the app, open the app folder with your favourite IDE or code editor and install node modules with the command below

 > npm install
 ##